Jaime McDowell. MSc. PT, BSc. Kin, FCAMPT, CGIMS

 Colleen Schmidt, MSc.
 PT, BSc.
 Ex.
 Sci, CAFCI

 Colleen holds a Master of Science in Physiotherapy from McMaster University and a Bachelor degree in Exercise Science from Ball State University.
 She is also certified to perform acupuncture through the Acupuncture Foundation of Canada Institute.
 Colleen has completed various post-graduate courses in the areas of orthopaedics, vestibular rehabilitation and Kinesio Taping, the gold standard for therapeutic and rehabilitative muscle taping.

-Recently, she has completed her STOTT Pilates Rehabilitation training for the Reformer (including Spinal, Pelvis, and Scapular Stabilization and Peripheral Joint Stabilization) and is incorporating the principles of Pilates to develop core stability, address muscular imbalances and improve posture for clients of all different needs.
+Recently, she has completed her STOTT Pilates Rehabilitation training for the Reformer and Matwork (including Spinal, Pelvis, and Scapular Stabilization and Peripheral Joint Stabilization) and enjoys incorporating the principles of Pilates to develop core stability, address muscular imbalances and improve posture for clients of all different needs.